mars-college/mars-rover/vision/cameras/Cameras.md

 * running `$ cmake .` alerted me to a missing dependency: `libjpeg`, which meant I needed to install `libjpeg-dev`... things they don't tell you in school...

 * Figured it'd be a snap to test with the python_bindings provided in the repo. ran `$ python3 setup.py clean built install`, then `$ python3 test.py`.
-Was missing the package `traitlets`, installed with `$ pip3 isntall traitlets`.
-Seemed to work... until I can to a
+Was missing the package `traitlets`, installed with `$ pip3 install traitlets`.
+Seemed to work... needs GTK though or some other window manager.

 ### 2x Wide Angle Lens for Jetson Nano